aarongelf/aarongelf.github.io/index.md

   <img src="/assets/images/avg_price_per_sqft.png">
 </p>

-From our bar plot we can see that the average price per square foot is highest for houses (<em> mean = 483.81, std = 143.08</em>), while lowest for fourplexes (<em> mean = 292.13</em>).
+From our bar plot we can see that the average price per square foot is highest for houses (<strong>mean = 483.81, std = 143.08</strong>), while lowest for fourplexes (<strong> mean = 292.13</strong>).
 That being said, we can see there is no error bar for the fourplexes, and upon inspection we can see that there is only one property sold that was a fourplex, making it impossible to calculate the standard deviation.

 ## Are homes in Calgary selling above or below the listing price?